netceteragroup/esa-beam/beam-3dveglab-vlab/README.md

 * It is easy to try changes yourself - just edit a single file and restart Beam - no development environment or tools needed
 * If your like your change, it is easy to email us your modified python file

-That means you should be able to make any logic changes to the plugin by editing the [$HOME/.beam/beam-vlab/auxdata/VLabImpl.py](https://raw.github.com/netceteragroup/esa-beam/master/beam-3dveglab-vlab/src/main/resources/auxdata/VLabImpl.py) jython implementation that will have been installed in your BEAM auxdata directory and restarting the BEAM application e.g. $HOME/beam-4.11/bin/visat.
+You can directly make logic changes to the plugin by editing the [${HOME}/.beam/beam-vlab/auxdata/VLabImpl.py](https://raw.github.com/netceteragroup/esa-beam/master/beam-3dveglab-vlab/src/main/resources/auxdata/VLabImpl.py) jython implementation that will have been installed in your BEAM auxdata directory and restarting the BEAM application e.g. ${HOME}/beam-4.11/bin/visat.

 Example change: add an additional sensor
 ---------------------------
 You only need the typical binary installation for this.

 1. Perform [binary only installation](https://github.com/netceteragroup/esa-beam#binary-installation)
-2. Enable logging (in beam-4.11/config/beam.config, uncomment beam.logLevel = INFO)
+2. Enable logging (in ${HOME}/beam-4.11/config/beam.config, uncomment beam.logLevel = INFO)
-3. in [$HOME/.beam/beam-vlab/auxdata/VLabImpl.py]() search for "Sentinel 2" (aka K_SENTINEL2) and everywhere it appears, add your new one e.g. "Sentinel 99" aka K_SENTINEL99
+3. in [${HOME}/.beam/beam-vlab/auxdata/VLabImpl.py]() search for "Sentinel 2" (aka K_SENTINEL2) and everywhere it appears, add your new one e.g. "Sentinel 99" aka K_SENTINEL99
 4. You should see your change after selecting the 3D VegLab processor from within BEAM
 5. If not, you can add logging e.g. VLAB.logger.info('hello %s' % 'world')
-6. And check logfiles in $HOME/.beam/log/ and $HOME/beam-4.11/log/
+6. And check logfiles in ${HOME}/.beam/log/ and ${HOME}/beam-4.11/log/
-7. mailx -s "my esa-beam 3dveglab updates" info@netcetera.com < $HOME/.beam/beam-vlab/auxdata/VLabImpl.py
+7. mailx -s "my esa-beam 3dveglab updates" info@netcetera.com < ${HOME}/.beam/beam-vlab/auxdata/VLabImpl.py

 Caveats
 ---------------------------